andrewcooke/choochoo/docs/impulse.md

 Choochoo manages activities by "activity group" (eg running, cycling).
 The statistics above are calculated for particular groups.
-We can have different paramaters for different activities.
+We can have different parameters for different activities.

 ### Results